dvnguyen02/RAGMail/README.md

 # RAGMail

-RAGMail is an intelligent email management system that uses Retrieval Augmented Generation (RAG) to help you search, analyze, and interact with your emails using natural language.
+RAGMail is an intelligent email management system that uses Retrieval Augmented Generation (RAG) to help you search, analyze, and interact with your emails using LLM.

-## Architecture
+## Features

-RAGMail implements a full Retrieval Augmented Generation (RAG) pipeline:
+- **Smart Email Search**: Find emails using natural language queries

-1. **Retrieval**: Emails are indexed with vector embeddings generated using the Sentence Transformers library.
-When a query is received, the system performs semantic search to retrieve the most relevant emails based on vector similarity.
+- **Ask Questions About Your Emails**: Get answers based on your email content

-2. **Augmentation**: The retrieved emails are added to the context when preparing the prompt for the language model.
-This provides the LLM with relevant information specific to the user's query.
+- **Daily Email Summary**: Automatically get a summary of recent emails when you start your computer

-3. **Generation**: OpenAI's models are used to generate natural language responses based on the augmented context, providing answers that are grounded in the actual content of the user's emails.
+- **Interactive Mode**: Converse naturally with your email data

 The system can operate in multiple search modes:
 - **Semantic Search**: Using vector embeddings for similarity matching